OSUDSL/pydre/joss/paper.md

 # Summary

-The Python package *Pydre* (pronounced pie-dray), provides a cohesive framework for data reduction in the context of driving simulation.

-# Statement of need

 Driving simulators are complex pieces of equipment that are extremely valuable in experimental studies on driving behavior.
 Simulation technology in general is very useful when doing things in real life is too dangerous or too expensive.
 The types of experimental conditions desired by scientists investigating driving behavior are often both of these things.

+The Python package *Pydre* (pronounced pie-dray), described in this document, provides a cohesive framework for data reduction in the context of driving simulation.
+This software package is intended to be broadly useful for all driving simulation researchers.

+# Statement of need

 The driving simulators commonly used for the investigation of driving behavior generate a moderate amount of time series data (recorded at 30Hz or more) for each scenario run on the sim.
-Investigators often want to convert that time series data to discrete metrics that describe a specific aspect of how the driver interacted with the vehicle during the drive.
+Investigators often want to convert that time series data to discrete objective metrics that describe a specific aspect of how the driver interacted with the vehicle during the drive.
 These metrics need to be calculated for all participants in a study, and often for multiple scenarios per participant.

+Reducing the raw data from driving simulation experiments has been a task required for the statistical analysis of those experiments for some time [@michellelreyesSimulatorData2011].
+Many different individual metrics have been developed over the years as variables of investigatory interest [@mcmanusPrincipalComponents2024].

+Other researchers have proposed data reduction software packages.
+Loab et al. describes a Matlab toolkit that performs data reduction [@loebSimulatedDriving2014].
+The notion of "blocks" in that work is directly tied to the architecture of a previous version of SimCreator, making it less universal.
+Pawar et al. describes a framework of data reduction similar to Pydre, with regions of interest and metrics [@pawarDataReduction2020].
+However, it lacks the extensible filter system.
+Neither of these packages are available online in a ready-to-use, runable form, and both are described in a way that focuses on a specific experimental scenario.

-This is a necessary component of the most common type of driving-data based analysis of participant simulator performance.
-This work could be accompblished by bespoke processing scripts for a particular project.
+This data reduction is a necessary component of the most common type of driving-data based analysis of participant simulator performance.
+This work could be accomplished by bespoke processing scripts for a particular project.
 However, these one-off scripts are often not taken seriously as reusable code and can lead to fragile software projects that can not be easily shared between researchers, even at the same lab.
 In addition, many approaches using multi-stage processing with multiple programs can lead to intermediate data files and data pipelines that can lead to running code on the incorrect "stage" of the data.

-*Pydre* attempts to avoid the problems above by offering a unified, modular architecture for reducing data from driving simulators into discrete metrics.
+Pydre attempts to avoid the problems above by offering a unified, modular architecture for reducing data from driving simulators into discrete metrics.
 It is a single application, designed to be used by all projects and share code among them.
 The modularity allows different users to add new filters or metric-calculating functions in a separate python file and eventually test and document that code, incorporating it into the general library and allowing easy use for other studies.
+This modularity and universality is a key goal of the Pydre package and basic functionality is intended to be used with no computer science expertise.

 # Architecture

 In using Pydre to perform data reduction, researchers write a project file describing the data filters, regions of interest (ROIs), and metric functions that will be applied.
+Filters are applied sequentially to the raw data, then the augmented data files are divivided up into different ROIs.
+Finally, metric functions are applied on each ROI, resulting in a outfile data file that contains one row per ROI in each origininal drive data file (see \autoref{fig:data_flow}).

 ![Pydre data pipeline.
 Data files are filtered individually, broken up in to regions of interest, then metrics are procesed for each region. \label{fig:data_flow}](pydre data pipeline.png)